Our end-to-end innovation ecosystem allows clients to architect intelligent and resilient solutions for future missions.

 Adversaries are using emerging technologies in their attempts to compromise U.S. national security—and the intelligence community (IC) must modernize rapidly to stay ahead.
-To summarize the essentials of moving forward, SIGNAL Editor-in-Chief Robert K. Ackerman interviewed Executive Vice President Judi Dotson and Senior Vice President Brian Green, leaders in Booz Allen’s intelligence business.
+To summarize the essentials of moving forward, SIGNAL Editor-in-Chief Robert K. Ackerman interviewed Booz Allen's National Security Sector President Judi Dotson and Senior Vice President Brian Green, both leaders in our intelligence business.

 Watch the video for recommendations on transforming technology and culture across the IC.
 It covers next steps for the IC in an era where adversaries are using increasingly sophisticated technology and tactics.